Vice Provost for Undergraduate Education

 Director, Hume Center for Writing and Speaking, Writing and Rhetoric Operations

 BioRev.
 Dr. Zandra L. Jordan is Director of the Hume Center for Writing and Speaking.
 A trained rhetorician and ordained Baptist minister, she holds a B.A. in English from Spelman College, a M.A.T in English from Brown University, a MDiv with Certification in Black Church Studies from Emory University, and a PhD in English and Education from the University of Michigan.
 Her current scholarship focuses on womanist ethics, racial justice, and writing center administration.
-At Stanford, she also serves as a Chaplain Affiliate with the Office of Spiritual and Religious Life.
-Beyond Stanford, she leads THRIVE Women's Ministry at University AME Zion Church in Palo Alto.
-Dr. Jordan is a proud member of the San Francisco-Peninsula Chapter of Delta Sigma Theta Sorority, Inc.
+At Stanford, she also serves as a Chaplain Affiliate with the Office for Religious and Spiritual Life.
+Beyond Stanford, she serves on the ministerial team at University AME Zion Church in Palo Alto.
+Dr. Jordan is a proud member of the San Francisco-Peninsula Alumnae Chapter of Delta Sigma Theta Sorority, Incorporated and the San Jose (CA) Chapter of The Links, Incorporated.

 -